frcdesign/FRCDesign.org/docs/design-handbook/structure/design-for-3d-printing.md

     <figcaption>5460 Strike Zone 2023 - Extensive use of 3d printing for complex arm parts </figcaption>
   </figure>

-Caution needs to be exercised for most structural parts however.
+Caution needs to be exercised for most structural parts, however.
 Parts that are prone to shock loads will be at risk of breaking or shattering.

   <figure>
     <img src="/img/design-handbook/design-for-3d-printing/3dp-block-failure.png" style="width:60%">